Title: Ashes of Glass

 Favourite Quote: ‘Pink blossoms peak from between its leaves, they are so perfect and beautiful – they are like the finest china.
 Part of me wishes I could capture them like this, but I suppose if they were always blooming, we wouldn’t treasure them so much.’

-*A copy was given to me for an honest review*
+*A copy was given to me by the author for an honest review*

 When her father remarried Lady Durante a widowed mother with two daughters, Arella Marceau thought their family would be whole again after the death of her mother and that her father would be happy.
 But when her father suddenly passes away whilst traveling, leaving her alone with her stepmother and stepsisters, her world turns upside down when she is forced to take the role as their servant in her own home.
 Life takes a positive turn when Arella is rescued at the market after being knocked down by a passerby.
 Freddie, her ‘Prince Charming’, is keen to meet her again to which she instantly agrees.